stakeout55/presigned_VoltageShift_Kext_DellXPS7590/README.md

 I wasn't ever able to get the original Voltage Shift to work [Here](https://github.com/sicreative/VoltageShift) so I did some work and came up with a modified / pre-signed version.
 I take no credit for invention/creation of this kext!!!!

+## CLI Interface for VoltageShift:
 Cd to working directory of voltageshift in terminal and run the following:
 `sudo chmod +x voltageshift`

-Then you will be good to go!
+## "How-To" on settings, underclocking, and recommendations, etc
 https://www.insanelymac.com/forum/topic/331775-guide-how-to-undervolt-your-haswell-and-above-cpu/

-This guide is helpful, I think I’m around -110 -92 -110
+I think I’m around -110 -92 -110

 But am still testing.
 Enjoy!